ofevie/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

+I unzipped the file as a first step, but not using R.
 Before loading the data, a few comments: I "previewed" the data in a text editor to
 see: